תפריט ראשי עליון

 • Defines the individual patient as the core data unit

-• Enables innovators to process complex data at high speeds
+• Enables innovators to process complex data at high speed

 • Supports creating and running sophisticated AI models